 EMERGING MARKETS-Latam FX falls as dollar gains on inflation data; rouble steadies

-March 10 (Reuters) - Latin American currencies fell against a firming dollar on Thursday as red-hot U.S. inflation data raised bets for an interest rate hike by the Federal Reserve, while risk appetite spurred by talks between Russia and Ukraine faded from earlier.
+March 10 (Reuters) - Most Latin American currencies fell against a firming dollar on Thursday as red-hot U.S. inflation data raised bets for an interest rate hike by the Federal Reserve, and risk appetite spurred by talks between Russia and Ukraine, faded.

-Currencies across south and central America, including Brazil's real BRBY, BRL=, Colombia's peso COP= and the Mexican peso MXN= fell between 0.2% and 0.7%, while the MSCI's gauge for Latam currencies .MILA00000CUS dropped 0.7%.
+Brazil's real BRBY, BRL=, Colombia's peso COP= and the Mexican peso MXN= fell between 0.1% and 2%, while higher copper prices lifted currencies of top producers Chile CLP= and Peru PEN=.

-Data on Thursday showed U.S. consumer prices surged in February, culminating in the largest annual increase in 40 years, supporting the dollar USD=, which was last up 0.4%.
+Data on Thursday showed U.S. consumer prices surged in February, sending the dollar USD= up 0.5% as it cemented expectations for a March rate hike.

-Ukrainian Foreign Minister Dmytro Kuleba tempered expectations for a ceasefire agreement or other results from a meeting with Russian counterpart Sergei Lavrov, dashing any hopes from earlier in the session of a diplomatic resolution to the conflict between the two nations.
+Earlier in the day, the European Central Bank surprised with a hawkish tone, signaling a tapering of the pandemic-era stimulus that had helped flows into riskier assets.

+Commodity-rich Latam has performed better among emerging market peers as Russia's invasion of Ukraine has reduced appetite for risk, but analysts point to the consequent surge in inflation and some idiosyncratic factors that could weigh.

+At the moment "a lot of Latam currencies are actually benefiting from a flow perspective, with flows leaving Central and Eastern Europe and some of those going into Latam," Lawrence said.

+Feeding into inflation fears, Brazil's state-run oil company Petrobras PETR4.SA said it will raise fuel prices at the refinery gate starting Friday.
+Shares were up over 3% as the news calmed investor concerns about the growing discount that it has offered domestic consumers.

-Russia's rouble RUBUTSTN=MCX traded between the range of 115 to 121 to the dollar in Moscow, but has erased about 50% of its value since Moscow sent troops into Ukraine two weeks ago.
+Elsewhere, Russia's rouble RUBUTSTN=MCX firmed, ending at 118 to the dollar in Moscow, while it strengthened to 126 in the offshore market.
+It has lost about 45% of its value since Moscow sent troops into Ukraine two weeks ago.

-The Bank for International Settlements suspended Russia as a result of sanctions.
+The Bank for International Settlements suspended Russia as a result of Western sanctions imposed on the country.

-Many companies have stopped handling Russian goods, creating a supply squeeze and price rallies across commodities.
-The Kremlin said that Russia's economy was experiencing a shock and an "absolutely unprecedented" economic war.

-"The overall picture is unlikely to change before the conflict comes to an end, but (the suspension) will undoubtedly translate into more pressure on Russian assets, particularly the battered rouble," said Wilson Ferrarezi, an economist at TS Lombard.
+Ukrainian Foreign Minister Dmytro Kuleba tempered expectations for a ceasefire agreement or other results from a meeting with Russian counterpart Sergei Lavrov.

 Stock indexes